Ssyhaj/EksperymentQMESE/Results.md

 **Data Collection Process:**

 During each session, the experimenter:
 1. Documented participant/pair ID
+2. Recorded each reported defect with line number
-2. Did not provide feedback on defect validity during the session
+3. Did not provide feedback on defect validity during the session

 **Post-Experiment Data Processing:**

 After the experiment:
 1. Each reported defect was validated against the answer key
 2. Defects were classified as True Positive (valid) or False Positive (invalid)
 3. Survey responses were collected and linked to participant data